Last Updated on May 17, 2022 by Dave Farquhar

-From time to time I see accordion-style flexible drain pipe (also sometimes called flexible waste pipe) in use, much like the one on the right.
+From time to time I see accordion-style flexible drain pipe (also sometimes called flexible waste pipe) in use, much like the one below.
 St. Louis County inspectors take an exceptionally dim view of these, and I always wondered what the big deal was, since literally every hardware and home-improvement store in St. Louis County sells them.
 Why would they sell something if it isn’t okay to use it?

 Problems with flexible drain pipe